Your RV is incredible. This vehicle allows you to travel the world while sleeping, eating, and generally cohabitating as though you were at home.

 Going very slowly (you don’t want to rush in case any waste spills out), release the black water tank valve.
 Let the waste pour out, and again, take your time.

 Clean the holding tank (preferably with a permanent-mount black tank rinse system if you have one) and repeat each time the tank gets close to full.
+Here, you can read an article I wrote that teachers, in detail, how to clean your RV black water tank.
+It even gives suggestions for tools to use to get the job done.

 3. Keep Your Kitchen Drains Clean